 - In Should You Drop Your Flood Insurance, the FEMA remapping that moved many Broward County properties into the low risk zone was described as “FEMA recalculating the probability of being in a flood event.
 They’re not saying no one will flood.
 Anyone in South Florida who thinks they’re not in a flood zone is mistaken; we are all in a flood zone.”

 Can you afford to insure yourself for flood loss?

 The average flood loss is about $37,000, while the average annual flood premium is less than $1,000.
 Which check would you rather write?

 From the Floodsmart.gov website tool The Cost of Flooding, the current estimate for 1 inch of water covering 2000 square feet is priced at $21,000; while at 1 foot of water that increases to a bill of $52,000.
 In the low risk zone the maximum coverage amount could cost less than $600—you could say that flood coverage is relatively cheap.

 Ultimately you buy flood insurance to protect what is yours from the unpredictability of the weather.
 You buy it because your sense of responsibility won’t let you gamble with your family’s future.
 And only you know what you can live without or must replace.

 Your answer to the important question: “Do I need to buy flood insurance” is ….
 YES.

 Contact your local Florida Specialty Flood insurance agent, shown on your policy.
-Or call one of our Florida Specialty Flood specialist to get a flood insurance agent at 800-820-3242.
+Or call one of our Florida Specialty Flood specialist to get a flood insurance quote.
+Click here to Find an Agent.